Axel van Trotsenburg: Career

-In 2019, he was named vice president for Latin America and the Caribbean.
-The same year, he became acting CEO of the World Bank and was then appointed in September 2019 as managing director of Operations.

-In 2023, van Trotsenburg was promoted to Senior Managing Director, responsible for the World Bank’s Development Policy and Partnerships.
+In 2019, he was named Vice President for Latin America and the Caribbean.
+The same year, he became acting CEO of the World Bank and was then appointed in September 2019 as Managing Director of Operations (MDO) for 3.5 years where he oversaw the Bank’s global lending operations, with a footprint spanning more than 140 offices.
+He was responsible for delivering the World Bank’s program of loans, grants, credits, and trust funds, with annual commitments averaging approximately $70 billion/year.